 Permanent residents may also travel to Canada with a Canadian Refugee Travel Document, a Canadian Certificate of Identity or a Single Journey Travel Document.
 Where a permanent resident travels on one of these documents, the permanent resident must be in possession of a permanent resident card or permanent resident travel document (counterfoil).

 2. Foreign Nationals Travelling to Become Permanent Residents (Intending Immigrants)

-In addition to the PR visa counterfoil, a foreign national travelling to Canada to become a PR must hold one of the following documents as prescribed by section 259 of the IRPR:
+In addition to the PR visa counterfoil or eFoil, a foreign national travelling to Canada to become a PR must hold one of the following documents as prescribed by section 259 of the IRPR:

 - a passport, other than a diplomatic, official or similar passport, that was issued by the country of which the foreign national is a citizen or national;